 Modal verbs constitute a very important topic in English grammar.
 They are commonly used for different reasons.
-When somebody orders the bill in a restaurant, he or she uses a modal verb.
+When the bill is ordered in a restaurant, a modal verb is used.
 The customer will probably ask the following question: "Can I have the bill, please?"
-When a person wants to give a recommendation, he or she will probably use should or ought to.
-At school, when a teacher wants to highlight that doing the homework is not optional but compulsory, he or she may say a sentence like this one: "You must do the homework".
-If parking is not allowed in a particular place, car drivers will probably find a sign which indicates that they mustn't or can't park there.
-When the weather forecaster wants to indicate that there is a very low probability of rain, he or she may say that "it might rain".
+When a recommendation is given, should or ought to will probably be used.
+At school, when teachers want to highlight that doing the homework is not optional but compulsory, they utter a sentence like this one: "You must do the homework."
+If parking is not allowed in a particular place, car drivers will probably find a sign which indicates that they must not park there.
+When weather forecasters want to indicate that there is a very low probability of rain, they may say that "it might rain."
 In all those cases, modal verbs are present.

 Thus, modal verbs do not constitute an abstract grammar topic.
-We are constantly using them in our daily routine.
+People constantly use them in their daily routines.
 However, shall is a modal verb which is not used so frequently in colloquial situations.
 The main purpose of this article is to analyze the use of shall, mainly in the legal context.
+Furthermore, it provides some strategies that may be followed by those readers interested in teaching this topic.